-The jury for the Premio Gregor von Rezzori — Città di Firenze, X edition.
+The jury for the Premio Gregor von Rezzori — Città di Firenze, XIII edition.

 Andrea Bajani is an Italian writer and journalist.
 In 2011 he won the Premio Bagutta with his novel Ogni Promessa and in 2008 the Premio Super Mondelo, the Premio Recannati and the Premio Brancati for his novel Se Consideri le Colpe.
 In 2006 he wrote the reportage Mi spezzo ma non m’impiego about the uncertainties facing Italian workers.
 He lives and works in Germany.

 Ernesto Ferrero is an author, literary critic and director of the Torino Book Fair.
 He has written several novels, a biography, curated a dialogue between Primo Levi and Tullio Regge, and was the Editorial Director of the publishing house, Einaudi.
 As a critic he writes for publications including La Stampa, Il Sole 24 Ore and frequently appears as a cultural commentator for RAI.
 He lives and works in Torino.